vchoutas/expose/README.md

 ├── shape_mean.npy
 ├── SMPLX_to_J14.pkl
 ```
-For more information on the data please read the [data documentation](doc/data.md).
+For more information on the data, please read the [data documentation](doc/data.md).
 If you don't already have an account on the [SMPL-X website](https://smpl-x.is.tue.mpg.de/),
 please register to be able to download the model.
 Afterward, extract the SMPL-X model
 zip inside the data folder you created above.